-Cannabis Germplasm 101: Live Q&A Session and Panel Discussion
+Cannabis Germplasm 101: Panel Discussion

-How we can overcome the lack of accessible germplasm resources and begin proper plant breeding programs in cannabis?
+How can we overcome the lack of accessible germplasm resources and begin proper plant breeding programs in cannabis?

 DNA sequencing helps millions of people every year learn of their ancestry, as well as, identify certain health risks based on their genetic code.
 But DNA for cannabis?
 One Canadian company is changing the future of cannabis.

 This week, CannabisTech took the opportunity to speak with Ally Monk, CEO of MotorLeaf, about this crystal ball technology designed for tomatoes, cannabis, and anything else produced under the sun… (or grow lights).